top of page

 This is a long-term, cost-effective, freezer-stocking strategy.

-Let’s take a look at the numbers using a whole pork share as our example.
+Let’s take a look at the numbers for a whole pork share.

 What You’ll Pay and When